whataboutkris/AI-Chess-Recommender/README.md

 # AI Chess Recommender System
 This project aims to develop an AI Chess Move Recommender that analyzes a given board position and suggests optimal moves using adversarial search.
 The system focuses on fast, explainable recommendations suitable for players seeking strategic guidance.
 The model will evaluate future positions through a custom heuristic and provide ranked move suggestions.
-This project can be found in our GitHub repository here: https://github.com/whataboutkris/AI-Chess-Recommender

 ## Installation Guide